jhpyle/charts/README.md

     --set daHostname=docassemble.example.com
 ```

+A system may take significant time to start, as [Docker] images
+download and components wait for each other to become ready.
+70
+minutes is not unusual.

 You can set the following values:

 * `daHostname`: default is `localhost`.
 Always set this when you run